 4.5.19.4.1 Depths

 The symbol is required as it is the universally recognized symbol for “No Diving” and can be understood by those who do not read and non-English speaking individuals.
-Diving boards are permitted only when the diving envelope conforms to the Standards of the certifying agency that regulates diving at the facility - NCAA, NFHS, FINA, or USA Diving.
+Diving boards are permitted only when the diving envelope conforms to the Standards of the certifying agency that regulates diving at the facility - NCAA, NFHS, WORLD AQUATICS, or USA Diving.
 If the aquatic venue does not have competitive diving, then the diving envelope must conform to these diving envelope Standards.
 The intent of this section is to prohibit recreational or unsupervised users from performing deck level diving into water 5 feet (1.5 m) or shallower.
-It is not intended to apply to competitive divers competing under the auspices of an aquatics governing body (e.g., FINA, USA Swimming, NCAA, NFHS, YMCA) or under the supervision of a coach or instructor.
+It is not intended to apply to competitive divers competing under the auspices of an aquatics governing body (e.g., WORLD AQUATICS, USA Swimming, NCAA, NFHS, YMCA) or under the supervision of a coach or instructor.
 The vast majority of current Standards allow for diving off the side of the pool in water 5 feet (1.5 m) deep or greater.
 Water depths of at least 5 feet (1.5 m) are generally considered as safe for diving from the edge of a pool where the coping/deck is the typical 6 inches (150 mm) above the water surface. aquatic venue size and geometry might necessitate additional depth marking placements about all sides of the aquatic venue.
 The ARC recommends 9 feet (2.7 m) of water depth based on analyses of spinal cord injuries(63).
-The organization has clarified this recommendation to state, “Be sure water is at least nine-feet deep unless performed with proper supervision and in water depths that conform with the rules of the concerned regulating body, such as USA Swimming, NCAA, AAU, NFHS, YMCA of the USA, and FINA.”
+The organization has clarified this recommendation to state, “Be sure water is at least nine-feet deep unless performed with proper supervision and in water depths that conform with the rules of the concerned regulating body, such as USA Swimming, NCAA, AAU, NFHS, YMCA of the USA, and WORLD AQUATICS.”
 Although there are some national data on spinal cord injuries (SCIs) in general, data on diving-specific SCIs are limited, particularly for SCIs involving public pool-related competition diving.